Optimize Analysis Workspace performance

 Number of visualizations

-The number of graph visualizations contained in one project will affect overall responsiveness of Analysis Workspace.
+The number of visualizations contained in one project will affect overall responsiveness of Analysis Workspace.
+This is because each visualization, whether it be a table or graph, has a data source that needs to be requested.

 Best practice for number of visualizations